FatherofDharma/REACT-Independent-Project-One--Tap-Room/README.md

 # _Tap Room -- Two Week - React Independent Project One_

  The first independent project for the React course for the coding school, Epicodus, written on September 6th, 2019.
+Updated for week two on September 13th, demonstrating understanding of lifting state.

 #### By _**Daniel Hongel**_